ngupange/PamphileNkurunzizaNgenzi_T2A2/README.md

 ## The different high-level components (abstractions)

+- **Model:** This part manages our site's data.
+Its role is to retrieve the data in the database, organize it so that it can then be processed by the controller.
+It uses SQL queries to manipulate these data.
+For this app we have 3 Models.
+- Course model which deals with all details about courses

+  - Order model which will be in charge of course’s orders.
+(Bought)
+  - User model which deals with authentication and system roles

+- **View:** This part focuses on the display.
+It does almost no calculation and just retrieves variables to know what it should display.
+There is mainly HTML code but also some loops to display for example a list of messages.
+For this part we generated different views to facilitate user to interact with our model.
+We have more than 30 pages so far and some pages we generated them using a template because they have some similarities.
+We also used **_client-side validation_** to sanitise data on client side before it reach in database.

+- **Controller:** This part manages the logic of the code that makes decisions.
+It is in a way the intermediary between the model and the view: the controller will ask the model for the data, analyse it, make decisions, and return the text to be displayed to the view.
+The controller contains ruby code only.
+It determines whether the visitor has the right to see the page or not (management of access rights).
+Our app has 3 controllers one is generated automatically and is in charge of all application.
+It controls if user has right to access a certain information on view.
+Checks if you are logged in … second one is in charge of logic behind our courses last one deals with logic behind transactions (Buy).

 ### Input Validation

 In order to sanitise data users filled on form we decided to do client side input validation, this approach will help us to maintain data integrity.